IMG_0726.JPG

 What training is recommended for Anatolian Shepherd Dogs?

-Ø It is necessary to SOCIALIZE the Anatolian Shepherd Dog from puppyhood.
-Obedience training is an absolute necessity.
-Schutzhund training is not encouraged nor recommended for this breed and there is a contractual requirement that Schutzhund, personal protection or any other similar training must never be introduced to an Anatolian.
+Ø It is necessary to SOCIALIZE the Anatolian Shepherd Dog from puppyhood on a controlled and managed way.
+Basic obedience training is an absolute necessity, Ringcraft training for showing is probably the gold standard to aim for.
+Schutzhund training is not encouraged nor recommended for this breed.
+Personal protection or any other similar training must never be introduced to an Anatolian.

 How much does the Anatolian Shepherd Dog eat?